sjfke/nonbleedingedge/cheatsheets/markdown.rst

 `Markdown <https://www.markdownguide.org/>`_  is a lightweight markup language for creating formatted text using a plain-text editor.

-John Gruber created `Introducing Markdown <https://daringfireball.net/2004/03/introducing_markdown>`_ in 2004 as a markup language that is easier to read in its source code form.
+`Introducing Markdown <https://daringfireball.net/2004/03/introducing_markdown>`_ was published by John Gruber  in 2004 as a markup language that is easier to read in its source code form.
 It is widely used for blogging, instant messaging, online forums, collaborative software, documentation pages, and readme files.

-The initial description in `Introducing Markdown <https://daringfireball.net/2004/03/introducing_markdown>`_ contained ambiguities and raised unanswered questions, addressed in 2014 by `CommonMark <https://commonmark.org/>`_, specification and test suite.
+The initial description in `Introducing Markdown <https://daringfireball.net/2004/03/introducing_markdown>`_ contained ambiguities which were eventually addressed in 2014 by `CommonMark <https://commonmark.org/>`_, specification and test suite.

 Frequently used
 ===============